glasnt/talks/2017_10_Constellation/Bees.podium/slides.md

 The time is normally unstructured, but it's an absolutely amazing feature of many of the conferences I attend

-You've spent a few days meeting new people and listneing to talks, and your brain is swarming with ideas
+You've spent a few days meeting new people and listneing to talks, and your brain is swarming with ideas.
+I mean, you've travelled how far to be with these people, so why not take advantage of their physical locality?

 Why not use the days immiedately following to take a look at that new python trick you learnt about, or help out with a project you're interested in while the people from that project are around